fpeakman/KQL-Detections-Hunting/Defender for Endpoint/MDE - LateralMovement - ConnectionToMaliciousNamedPipe.md

-# Connection to Chat Services which have been abuse for C2
+# Connection to Malicous Named Pipe

 ## Description
 This query detects the creation of a named pipe used by known APT malware.